Often, sales teams measure their performances and success by looking at their monthly quotas, average sales value, churn, ROI, and similar metrics.

 4. Enhance customer lifetime value (CLV)

-Getting more sales from an existing customer is cheaper than acquiring a new one – especially owing to the increasing customer acquisition costs across all channels.
+Getting more sales from an existing customer is cheaper than acquiring a new one, especially considering rising customer acquisition costs across channels.
+Therefore, CLV is an important metric for your sales team to focus on.

 Sales objective example: